Invariance principle and non-compact center foliations: measures with a local product structure

-Theorem~\ref{p.cont.dis} can probably be adapted to measures having projective product structure, but as in our applications is easier to check cs or cu quasi invariance we didn't explore this definition. \end{remark}
+We believe that Theorem~\ref{p.cont.dis} can be adapted to measures having such projective local product structure, but as in our applications it is easier to check cs- or cu-quasi-invariance we did not explore this definition. \end{remark}